Skip to main content

 After a few weeks of using Prospero, you can finish rounding out your organization's calendar and use more advanced techniques to organize your events.
 You may also start using TV mode and adding inventory and files to assign to events.

-Once you have built your core production calendar, you can add one-off events, rental events, and other external events to your master calendar.
+Once you have built your core production calendar, you can add unique one-off events other external events to your master calendar.
 These events can then be filtered into as many separate views as you need.

 Upload Files

-You can upload files such as rehearsal/show reports, lighting plots, design briefs, rental invoices, etc., in the files tab.
+You can upload files such as rehearsal/show reports, lighting plots, design briefs, meeting notes, etc., in the files tab.
 These files can then be attached to relevant events for easy access.

 Did this answer your question?